 Emergency data theft plan

-The IRS also recommends that tax preparers put together an emergency response plan in the event of data theft.
+The IRS also recommends tax preparers outline an emergency response plan for data theft.
 Tax preparers work with sensitive personal information.
 If this information is compromised, it can result in their client’s identities being stolen.

 How to create an emergency data theft plan